wekonu/wekonu/README.md

 ##
 Hi there! :wave:
 I'm Wekonu.
-I cast spells --or swears, depends on the circumstances-- to computers to create my own world. :sparkles:
+I cast spells --or swears, depends on the circumstances-- to computers. :sparkles:
 Basically I'm a programmer.
-My passion is game development. :video_game:
+Formally I'm a game developer. :video_game:
 Want to know my work or want to see how I ruin your project, just reach me via linktree above. :wink:
 ##